thomashoneyman/pact-nix/README.md

 # Pact Nix

+> **WARNING**: This repo is unstable and experimental.
+Please file an issue if you have trouble installing `pact` via this repository.

 This repository helps you install the [Pact](https://github.com/kadena-io/pact) smart contract programming language without having to build it from source.
 You can use this repo in a few ways:

 First, you can run `pact` on your machine from this flake.
 For example: